Jeffordsmp/CSUGlobalStuff/README.md

 ## Semester 9

 This semester was all about a capstone project.
-This porject has its own repo on my git hub.
+This porject has its own repo on my github.

 [**Here is the link to my capstone project**](https://github.com/Jeffordsmp/CSUCapstone)